 The adult male butterflies are lilac on top, whereas the females are brown with lilac toward the base of each wing, and have a white patch in the middle of each forewing.
 Both sexes have a small tail at the tornus of each hindwing.
 Underneath, both sexes are fawn with arcs of darker markings, and an orange-edged black spot by the hindwing tail.
 The butterflies have a wingspan of about 2.5 cms.

-The eggs are blue turning white, and are round, flattened and pitted.
+The eggs are pale blue, covered in a white polygonal network., and The eggs are shaped like a flattened sphere.
 They are laid singly on flower buds or young shoots of a foodplant.

 Various subspecies are found in

 The subspecies godeffroyi (Semper, ) is found in Australia in

 Butterflies of Australia, CSIRO Publishing, Melbourne 2000, vol. 2, pp. 752-753.

 Sitzungsberichte der Kaiserlichen Akademie der Wissenschaften.
 Mathematisch-Naturwissenschaftliche Classe,